aperezdc/perezdecastro.org/2019/webkit-2.26-six-month-retrospective.markdown

 ### <abbr title="Process Switch On (cross-site) Navigation">PSON</abbr>

-Process Switch On (cross-site) Navigation is a new feature which makes it it harder for websites to steal information from others: rendering of pages from different sites always takes place in different processes.
+Process Switch On (cross-site) Navigation is a new feature which makes it harder for websites to steal information from others: rendering of pages from different sites always takes place in different processes.
 In practice, each [security origin](https://wiki.mozilla.org/Security/Origin) uses a different